antononcube/RakuForPrediction-blog/Articles/Graph-neat-examples-Set-3.md

 ## Introduction

-In this post I will be showcasing some examples of using the Raku programming language to create and visualize graphs.
+In this post I am showcasing some examples of using the Raku programming language to create and visualize graphs.
 These examples are part of a series of neat examples, which are concise or straightforward code snippets that produce compelling visual or textual outputs.
-We know something is neat when we see it, don't we?
+(And, hopefully, we know something is neat when we see it...)

 All computational graph features discussed here are provided by the ["Graph"](https://raku.land/zef:antononcube/Graph) module.
 The graphs are visualized using [D3.js](https://d3js.org) (via ["JavaScript::D3"](https://raku.land/zef:antononcube/JavaScript::D3)) and